davidlaprade/davidlaprade.github.io/_posts/2021-01-27-a-perfectly-balanced-old-fashioned.md

 ### Why I do it this way

 _Disclaimer: the only thing I'm contributing here is citric acid.
-Otherwise my recipe is basically identical to Morgenthaler's, which is basically identical to Death & Co.'s.
+Otherwise my recipe is basically identical to [Morgenthaler's](https://www.foodrepublic.com/2014/10/01/the-old-fashioned-easy-to-make-well-at-home-easy-to-screw-up-at-home/), which is basically identical to
+[Death & Co.'s](https://drinkdeathandcobook.blogspot.com/p/old-fashioned.html).
+(I'm not sure which came first.)
 It's hard to improve on what's already basically perfect._

 So why citric acid?
 Why does this help?